60Hz vs. 144Hz vs. 240Hz vs. 360Hz – What Is The Best Refresh Rate For Gaming?

 If you enjoy simulation-based games at a leisurely pace, then gaming at 60Hz is plenty for you.
 You can invest the money you save with a cheaper monitor to upgrade your RAM or CPU.

-If you’re a frequent multiplayer gamer, then a 144Hz monitor should be your bare minimum.
+If you’re a regular multiplayer gamer, then a 144Hz monitor should be your bare minimum.
 This is gradually losing its place at the forefront of the discussion, but, for at least a few more years, you will be able to play at 144Hz and not feel that your hardware is limiting you, as would be the case with 60Hz vs. 144Hz or 240Hz.

 240Hz monitors are a necessity if you’re looking to get anywhere in the world of professional gaming.
 They might also give you an advantage if you’re a casual player.

 While only a few people have tried the new 360Hz monitors, not many of them have reported significant differences.
-The sample size is currently rather small, but, as of 2024, it probably isn’t worth getting one of those, even if you can afford it.
+The sample size is currently rather small, but, as of 2025, it probably isn’t worth getting one of those, even if you can afford it.

 Recommended Reads